Black-and-yellow broadbill: Breeding

 The black-and-yellow broadbill's breeding season starts with the arrival of the dry season and varies widely throughout its range: from February to October on the Malay Peninsula, from January to July on Sumatra, and from March to August on Borneo.
 Wing displays have been observed being performed by both sexes before mating.

 The nest is a large, untidy, and pear-shaped hanging structure made of moss, fungal mycelia, and leaves, lined inside with grass roots, bamboo leaves, and leaf stalks.
 Nests are built by both sexes and are typically located at the edges of clearings or above streams in obstacle-free sites.
 The measurements of one nest were 17x13x10 cm in size, with walls 3.8 cm thick and an entrance 5x6.4 cm wide.
 The nest is generally suspended from branches or other appropriate locations 5–18 m above the ground, and is attached with loops made of grass, twigs, or cane grass.
 Nest construction sometimes continues after the laying of eggs.
 In Borneo, nests are sometimes placed close to beehives, which may provide either protection for the nest or a food source.
 Nests are occasionally partially hidden by leaves, but some may be conspicuously located.

 Other species of Asian broadbills have been reported breeding cooperatively, but no helpers have been observed near black-and-yellow broadbill nests.
-A full clutch consists of 2–3 eggs, but some clutches contain an additional fourth runt egg.
+A full clutch consists of two or three eggs, but some clutches contain an additional fourth runt egg.
 Eggs measure 22.9–24.1 x 17.4–19.7 mm in size and are oval-shaped with a slightly pointed narrow end.
 They are off-white to fawn pink with variable brown to purplish-brown flecking and underlying light purple spots.
 The flecking and spots occur all over the egg but are densest in a band around the broader end.
 Incubation is performed by both parents.
 The time period taken to incubate eggs and for chicks to fledge is not known.

-The Indian cuckoo has been recorded as a brood parasite of the black-and-yellow broadbill, which may also be parasitised by other species of cuckoos.
+The Indian cuckoo has been recorded as a brood parasite of the species, which may also be parasitised by other species of cuckoos.
 In Borneo, black-and-yellow broadbills have also been observed defending their nest from Prevost's squirrels who were foraging on a nearby vine.